 MEDIA CONTACT: Damita Chambers, firstname.lastname@example.org, 301-832-2628 mobile

 (BOWIE, Md.) – A Bowie State University student entrepreneur, who developed an idea for a mobile app to enable relatives of the elderly to respond quickly in case of a medical emergency was one of four top students, plus three finalists, awarded more than $5,000 in cash prizes and business-related services last week in the Idea Competition, hosted by the BSU Entrepreneurship Academy.

 Junior business administration major DeRonte Craig took the $1,000 first-place prize for his mobile app idea, as well as the $250 crowd favorite award.
-Kevin Stovall Jr. won second place and $750 for his idea for a marketing and technology firm for business owners.
-Junior business administration majors Maris Screen and Richard Foster teamed up to pitch an idea for a full-service laundry service and received the $250 third-place prize.
+Senior communications major Kevin Stovall Jr. won second place and $750 for his idea for a marketing and technology firm for business owners.
+Junior business administration majors Maris Screen and Richard Foster teamed up to pitch an idea for a full-service laundry business and received the $250 third-place prize.
 The three remaining finalists – Michaelangelo Hayes, Akili Smith and Na’Quon Willet – took home $150 each.

 The six finalists competed before a live audience and a panel of five expert judges: Alphonso N. Pearson of Maryland Region SunTrust Bank; Angela Singletary of the Maryland Technology Development Corporation; Jim Coleman of the Prince George’s County Economic Development Corporation; Dawn R. Medley of FSC First; and Dr. Tommie M. Thompson of Bazilio Cobb Associates.